signalfx/integrations/signalfx-org-metrics/docs/sf.org.num.gcpStackdriverClientCallCountErrors.md

 ---
 title: sf.org.num.gcpStackdriverClientCallCountErrors
-brief: Number of calls that threw errors
+brief: Number of calls to each Stackdriver client method that threw errors
 metric_type: counter
 ---
 ### sf.org.num.gcpStackdriverClientCallCountErrors

-Total number of calls to each Stackdriver client method that threw errors.
+Number of calls to each Stackdriver client method that threw errors.

 Dimension(s): `orgId`, `project_id`, `method` (the API being called, such as `getTimeSeries`)